RishiKakade/ppg_and_ecg_filters/README.md

   - My ECG had an upper limit of 50k uV

 ##### Moving Median Filter
   - This one is more useful for PPG signals.
-You could use a bandpass+notch but its not realy necessary if you're just trying to compute heart rate or something.
-The R peak detection algorithm works here too, just with a different bound
+You could use a bandpass+notch but its not really necessary if you're just trying to compute heart rate or something.
+The R peak detection works here too, just with different bounds

 ##### BPM and HR Variance
   - BPM is just the number of R peaks per minute.
 You could use Q or S peaks too I guess, but R peaks are more prominent thus likely give a more accurate heart rate
   - Variance just uses a built in numpy function.
-This is more useful on time frames where you can approximate as roughly linear.
+This is more useful on time frames where you can approximate as being roughly constant.
 Variance doesn't tell you anything if a person jumps out of bed and goes for crossfit!